GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 Both the #acr("ASSL") task and the proposed method admit variants and parameters.
 In this section, an in-depth exploration of specific settings is conducted.

-#gaet[
-  This section is quite tricky to organize because there are several cross-dependencies:
-  - All experiments were made with the optimal clipping threshold, which has been presented in @sec:active_ssl:results:likelihood_threshold
-  - At the same time, the latter compares ground-truth SSL to using our multi-source SSL model which is presented in @sec:active_ssl:results:impact_of_ssl_model.
-  - #psi-avg vs #psi-dnn is present in all sub-sections but clearly introduced in @sec:active_ssl:methods:blending_methods

-  Anyway, we can re-order those as we like and properly reference other sub-sections when needed.
-]

-#chris[
-  I recommend to first explain 4.3.3.2 (ground-truth vs SSL model) and then discuss and show results of the cut-off (4.3.3.1).
-You can remove table 4.2 as it has the same information as 4.1.
-  Just explain that you compare ground truth vs SSL model in all upcoming results.
-You can disucss the ultimate outcome of the results between both in your discussion.
-But it is obvious, the ground truth is better than the SSL model.
-]

-#gaet[
-  There are a lot of tables.
-  Maybe using more visual representations could bring more diversity.

-  Unfortunately _PR curves_ (made by changing #clip-t) do not look very good as they are not really PR curves.
-]

 ==== Likelihood cutoff
 <sec:active_ssl:results:likelihood_threshold>